truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ---

-> Proof of Stake is still just as expensive as Proof of Work.
-PoS has different (possibly better, possibly worse) security features to PoW.
+> I go line-by-line against Vitalik's Proof of Stake FAQ.
+PoS is still just as expensive as PoW (but it may have different security features).

 ### Proof of Stake is Back